Corporations with board directors who have investment banking

-from the University at Buffalo and Harvard University are studying
+study from the University at Buffalo School of Management.

 The Department of Ophthalmology has once again received an